 The event will take place online.
 Kindly register directly on the Webex platform.

-In addition to the live WebEx and Facebook transmissions, the video will be available on this webpage.
+The video will be available on this webpage.

 - Rolph Payet | Executive Secretary, Basel, Rotterdam and Stockholm Conventions

 - Silvija Nora Kalnins | Stockholm Convention COP10 President (Latvia)

 Introduction to Video Series “Twenty Voices for Twenty Years”